 Targeted innovation In order to allow organizations to identify the elements of their IT infrastructure they wish to upgrade and the parts they want to keep, they need to adopt a hybrid approach regarding their network maintenance.
 Now, such approach is possible, thanks to the rise of Third Party Maintenance (TPM), which provides support and maintenance for companies, and for equipment that have reached their end of life according to the hardware manufacturer.
 The emergence of the TPM industry gives organizations the option to finally achieve a more effective, hybrid IT infrastructure, which not only saves money, but also creates space for targeted innovation.

-Free and independent A hybrid method enables organizations to be liberated from OEM mandated upgrade cycles, which returns the decision making power to the Customer who knows their business needs best.
-Certainly, there are always parts of your network that will require an upgrade, but now we can identify those parts more precisely dueto the detailed insights mentioned.
-For example, a TPM partner does not have the same interests as the hardware manufacturer and does not need to achieve sales prospects for a new line of switches, routers or servers.
-The TPM partner is able to advise in an objective manner, unconstrained by the goals of the manufacturer and focused only on providing the most convenient service for the organization.
-A TPM partner can therefore not only help maintaining the simple network components, but can also advise you in regards to the innovation of complex parts.
+Free and independent A hybrid method enables organizations to be liberated from OEM mandated upgrade cycles, which returns the decision-making power to the Customer who knows their business needs best.
+Certainly, there are always parts of your network that will require an upgrade, but now we can identify those parts more precisely due to the detailed insights and feedbacks from the companies.
+This is more aligned with the company’s objectives as, a TPM partner does not have the same interests as the hardware manufacturer and does not need to achieve sales prospects for a new line of switches, routers or servers.
+The TPM partner can advise in an objective manner, unconstrained by the goals of the manufacturer and focused only on providing the most convenient service for the organization.
+A TPM partner can therefore not only help maintaining the simple network components but can also advise you regarding the innovation of complex parts.
 Thus, TPM gives back to organizations the control over the upgrade cycle and offers a degree of common sense into the IT strategy of the organization and commits organizations to innovation.

 Who will you work with?
-Of course selecting the appropriate TPM partner, having the proven expertise is very important for your organization.
+Of course, selecting the appropriate TPM partner, having the proven expertise is very important for your organization.
 But besides being technically capable, the chosen partner needs to have the logistic capacity.
 When a part of your network requires replacement, you want that to happen immediately, with no downtime for your organization.
-This implies that your maintenance partner should have experience working with large volumes, must have sufficient coverage in your region, sufficient international reach with a robust FSL (Forward Stocking Location) network and have the necessary import and export licenses for delivery wherever you need.
+This implies that your maintenance partner should have experience working with large volumes, must have proper coverage in your region, a wide international reach with a robust FSL (Forward Stocking Location) network and have the necessary import and export licenses for delivery wherever you need.

-The best advice for anyone considering a Third-Party Maintenance (TPM) is to seek the consultancy of an independent analyst firm and find out their opinion about a potential TPM partner and what the market thinks of that partner.
+The best advice for anyone considering a Third-Party Maintenance (TPM) is to engage and consult with the TPM and find out about their local and international reach.
+Their capabilities in terms of engineering resources and spares.